POSTED BY March 9, 2018 COMMENTS (38)ON

 It is just beyond my understanding that people think they can do stock investing and trading successfully for years and generate consistent profits.
 If it was so easy, everyone would be doing that by now.
 Leave things to professional and don’t do stock trading (unless you are really a pro and into it full time)

-My father suffered from Mistake #1 .
-There was no financial planning done at that point of time.
-Most of the money was either ploughed back in business or invested in PPF.
+My father suffered from Mistake # 1.
+There was no financial planning done at that point in time.
+Most of the money was either plowed back in business or invested in PPF.

-Such was the belief in business that no investment was made for kid’s future education and marriage.
-Two three big losses and there was no backup assets.
+Such was the belief in business that no investment was made for a kid’s future education and marriage.
+Two-three big losses and there were no backup assets.
 So diversification is very important, never put all your eggs in one basket.

 I also lost Rs 10 lacs recently!